seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/06_June/09/README.md

 - I did not earn any golden tickets today, although I entered the hourly raffle 2 times. - 2025, Monday, February 17th to 2025, February 24th
 - My session was skipped today. - 2025, Monday, March 3rd to 2025, Monday, May 12th
 - I did not earn any golden tickets today, although I entered the hourly raffle 2 times. - 2025, Monday, May 19th to 2025, Monday, May 26th/2025, Tuesday, May 27th
+- I did not earn any golden tickets today, although I entered the hourly raffle 3 times. - 2025, Monday, June 2nd

 </details>

-- I did not earn any golden tickets today, although I entered the hourly raffle 3 times. - 2025, Monday, June 2nd
+- My session was skipped today. - 2025, Monday, June 9th

 </details>